 On my recent trip to India I had not had a decent coffee in weeks.
 It is always a puzzle to me why hotels cannot make a good coffee?
 Why is that?
 Someone should institute a study of hotel coffee.

-I was staying at the Trishul in Tiruvannamalai, a great pilgrim hotel.
+I was staying at the Trishul in Tiruvannamalai, a great local hotel.
 I wandered back to the room one afternoon after a tiring day of temple visiting, needing a shower bucket bath and a rest, and said to my room mate – I fancy a coffee.

 The man in the corridor took my order, and then took it a second time.
 Sometimes good things have to be ordered twice.